Opportunity knocks! I had never been to Switzerland. This

 weekday early evening in continental Western Europe, I imagined a high speed

-just didn’t want to be anymore.
-The time eventually came to hop on the train and I was glad to be leaving, but despite being absolutely knackered from being suddenly thrusted into a city I hadn’t envisaged of being in the day before, I didn’t manage to get any rest at all.
+train, leaving fairly soon, taking about 3 or 4 hours.
+But no. The time eventually came to hop on the train and I was glad to be leaving, but despite being absolutely knackered from being suddenly thrusted into a city I hadn’t envisaged of being in the day before, I didn’t manage to get any rest at all.
 With my eyes closed for most of the journey and iPod set to the euphoria of early 90s dance music, I was just in this state of oblivion.

 After dawn had broke, I had to make my first change of train